 Children are a lot like puppies - excitable, mischievous, and sometimes unpredictable.
 Which is why you’ll need to pay extra careful attention when overseeing these introductions.
 It might also be an idea to brief your kids on these ground rules in advance.

 Discourage screaming and loud games Loud noises can be unsettling - especially for young puppies.
 To avoid any upsets, ask all children to keep their voices to a reasonable volume.
 Better yet, make it fun by challenging them to see who can speak in whispers for the longest!

 Avoid staring When you’ve got a fresh new puppy sitting in front of you, it’s hard not to stare.
 But with all eyes on them, your pup can start to feel threatened or uneasy.
-We know it’s hard, but try to keep the ogling to a minimum.
+I know it’s hard, but try to keep the ogling to a minimum.

 Teach children that your puppy must come to them - not the other way around We said this before but it definitely bears mentioning again.
 Being set upon by a mob of 5 year olds (no matter how well-intentioned) is no fun for anyone… including your puppy.
 If anything, it will probably teach your pup to become fearful around all pint-sized people.
 To prevent this from happening, ask all children to wait patiently for your puppy to approach them.
 Or better yet, show them how they can use treats and toys to encourage your puppy towards them.

 Encourage your children to be part of your puppy's pet care routine Contributing to their dog’s feeding, walking, and general care routine is a great way for kids to bond with their four-legged family member.
 But not only that.
 Studies show that this kind of involvement has a range of social and mental benefits for children, including reduced childhood anxiety, improved school performance and a greater sense of empathy.